 The Park Service named buildings in Tombstone historical since Territorial Days:

-In 1966 the National Historic Preservation Act was passed.
+In 1966 the National Historic Preservation Act passed.
 Some local business owners refurbished frontages to reflect the Old West.
 Including the former Oriental Saloon building and the Longhorn Restaurant corner.

 Two of the city’s structures went on the National Register of Historic Places that year: